dpnova/goldcoast-blockchain-meetup/Meetup_5/README.md

 2.5.
 Now do the same for the second account in your Ganache instance.

-# 3. Deploy MultiSig Wallet Contract
+# 3. Deploy MultiSig Wallet With DailyLimit Factory Contract

 3.1.
 In your browser go to https://remix.ethereum.org